Why did I receive a copyright claim?

-If this is the case for you/the Licensee, our team (IMLC) will contact you on our behalf with instructions on how to resolve the issue.
+If this is the case for you/the Licensee, our team (Independent Music Licensing Collective – IMLC) will contact you on our behalf with instructions on how to resolve the issue.

-NOTE: If you’re certain you obtained the correct license that allows for commercial use but received a strike, please provide our team (IMLC) with the (PDF) contents and ID number of your license document.
+NOTE: If you’re certain you obtained the correct license that allows for commercial use but received a claim, please provide us with your license ID number.

 It’s common knowledge that Instagram, Facebook and YouTube use a music ID recognition software that scans music in your project to see if you’ve used copyrighted material.